dss-extensions/dss-extensions/python_apis.md

 670c 117.0
 ```

+Besides the iterators, a notable addition from this patch is adding the [`dss.ActiveCircuit.Monitors.AsMatrix()`](https://dss-extensions.org/dss_python/dss.html#dss.IMonitors.IMonitors.AsMatrix).
+This function is a utility function for performance that returns all monitor channels as a matrix, avoiding multiple round trips and redundant processing to extract the channels individually.

 Note that this patch doesn't change the official engine, just adjusts the Python side to provide some convenience.

 ## DSS Extensions: OpenDSSDirect.py